-- His death, shocked the Catholic gov't of Austria & Reformation leaders. - "This Michael is known to us here in Strasbourg and he was somewhat in error, which we showed him through the Scriptures; but since he saw a lack in our preachers and other preachers of the true doctrine, especially in the outward life of the congregation, he perhaps paid less attention to our admonition.
+His death, shocked Catholic Austria & also Reformation leaders.

+"This Michael is known to us here in Strasbourg and he was somewhat in error, which we showed him through the Scriptures; but since he saw a lack in our preachers and other preachers of the true doctrine, especially in the outward life of the congregation, he perhaps paid less attention to our admonition.
 But at the same time he showed such great zeal for the honor of God and the church of Christ, which he would have pure and blameless and without reproach to those who are outside.
 We never censured this but praised it highly, but his method and the articles of his faith we always kindly rejected, and that after mature reflection before God....
 He wanted to make pious Christians through a fixed creed and outward compulsion, which we considered the beginning of a new monkery.
-But we desired to correct the life of the believers through consideration of God's good deeds... that it might be a fruit of love and gratitude, for this is the way and the order of salvation." ~ testimony of reformer, Wofgang Capito of Strasbourg, France - Sattler's death helped publicize his Schleitheim Confession
+But we desired to correct the life of the believers through consideration of God's good deeds... that it might be a fruit of love and gratitude, for this is the way and the order of salvation."

+~ testimony of reformer, Wofgang Capito of Strasbourg, France